SiddeshSambasivam/Shillings/README.md

 ### Project Scope

 A set of web APIs that provide **payment services** with authentication.
 A _custom communication protocol (shillings)_ is used by the web and platform layer.
-The `platform layer` handles all the business logic and the `web layer` handles the client calls. _Shillings_ is a custom protocol on top of TCP written in `Go` to handle platform level services such as authentication, payment, database access, and so on.
+The `platform layer` (application layer) handles all the business logic and the `web layer` handles the client calls. _Shillings_ is a custom protocol on top of TCP written in `Go` to handle platform level services such as authentication, payment, database access, and so on.
+The web layer is seperated from the platform layer to allow easy scaling and maintenance.

 ## Technical Design Decisions